 Knowing it deep down and not doing anything about it is self abuse in my book.
 So once I “knew” this, I hurriedly set myself on a path to change it.
 I deserved better treatment than that, especially from myself.
 You deserve it too!

 One reason I wanted to learn this was because I was so tired of being hurt by others.
 So many that were close to me hurt me.
-I somehow knew if I could ever find true love for myself, then I wouldn’t get hurt by others if they didn’t love me.
+I somehow knew that if I could ever find true love for myself, then I wouldn’t get hurt by others if they didn’t love me.

 I didn’t know at this time that I was attracting those kind of toxic people that couldn’t love me by just me feeling that I was UNLOVABLE.
 That’s a trip, huh?

 This link explains how you may be attracting toxic people in your life that you may not be aware of.

 No one else would love me unconditionally, unless I could love myself this way.
 This I just seemed to know without being told.
 I wanted to be loved like that in my life so bad and in order for that to happen, I knew I had to change my own perception of myself and look at myself realistically with no filters.
 I shouldn’t look at myself from others perspectives of myself, but most of us do.
 I was now ready to really get to know the real ME that I truly was inside.

 First, I started with the definition of what unconditional love was.
 Basically, it’s loving someone (or yourself) despite that person’s wrongs.
 You don’t have to agree with those wrong things or decisions but you love them regardless (or in spite) of them.
 “Love the sinner, not the sin”, if you will!
 That’s not just for others, it’s for ourselves as well.

 I’d personally never experienced receiving unconditional love in my own life, however, this is where I started on my journey.